-The Britannia property is situated about 20 air miles north of Vancouver on the east shore of Howe Sound, and is accepible by Pacific Great Eastern Railroad, by car or bus on the paved Seaview Highway, and by boat.
+The Britannia property is situated about 20 air miles north of Vancouver on the east shore of Howe Sound, and is accessible by Pacific Great Eastern Railroad, by car or bus on the paved Seaview Highway, and by boat.

 The history of Britannia is well documented in government reports, mining magazines, and some occurrences have made world news.
 Between 1925-30, Britannia was rated as the largest copper mine in the British Empire.
-To the end of 1969 it had produced 1,269,926,000 pounds of copper.
+To the end of 1969 it has produced 1,269,926,000 pounds of copper.

-From the start in 1905, Britannia Beach was the base of all milling operations.
-In mining this billion pounds of copper, 50,538,671 tons of ore were dug out of Britannia Mountain and hauled to the concentrator at the Beach where it was crushed, ground, milled and the valuable minerals separated out.
-Besides copper, approximately a quarter billion pounds of zinc, over five million ounces of silver, over 450,000 ounces of gold and more than 700,000 tons of pyrite were extracted.
-The rejected waste rock was poured into the sea until a small market was found for its use in the making of cement.
+Only recently has the Beach been the seat of mining operations on the property, though from the start in 1905 it has been the base of all mining operations.
+In mining this billion pounds of copper, 50,533,671 tons of ore were dug out of Britannia Mountain and hauled to the concentrator at the Beach where it was crushed, ground, milled, and the valuable minerals separated out.
+Besides copper, approximately a quarter billion pounds of zinc, over five million ounces of silver, over 450,000 ounces of gold, and more than 700,000 tons of pyrite were extracted.
+The rejected waste rock was poured into the sea.
+Lately, even that has found a small market, for use in the making of cement.

-In getting out all this metal, the mountain has been riddled with tunnels, and other mine headings; some 140 miles of development workings, extending from the top of the mountain, 4,350 feet above sea level, to the lowest workings 1,300 feet below sea level.
-In the past, the men who did all this work lived in several camps located close to the orebodies which lie in a general easterly direction from the Beach.
-Later all workers either lived at the Beach or commuted daily from Vancouver, Squamish and other centres.
+In getting out all this metal, the mountain has been riddled with tunnels, and other mine headings; some 140 miles of development workings, extending from the top of the mountain, 4,350 feet above sea level, to our lowest present workings, 1,300 feet below sea level.
+In the pasi, the men who did all this work lived in several camps located close to the orebodies which lie in a general easterly direction from the Beach.
+Now all workers either live at the Beach or commute daily from Vancouver, Squamish, and other centres.